AMOS Morton Medal (formerly the AMOS medal)

 - Previous winners of the AMOS Medal are not eligible to be nominated for the Morton Medal.

 - Equal weight will be given to all of the Selection Criteria.

 - This Award will be given every even year.

 - See the main Awards page for other eligibility requirements.

-- some evidence of service to the promotion of the AMOS mission, e.g. through membership on committees, office bearer etc. desirable
+- Some evidence of service to the promotion of the AMOS mission, e.g. through membership on committees, office bearer etc.de

 Sub-Committee - Morton Medal